 Step 1: Remove the Protective Cap Covering the Screw

 At the center front of the handle, you should see a protective plastic cap.
-It might be colored half red and half blue, or bear the company logo.
+It might be colored half red and half blue, or display the company logo.
 Prise it out gently using the flathead screwdriver.

 Step 2: Lift Off the Handle